pomgod/mobility-data-specification/policy/README.md

 Policies should be stored and accessible indefinitely so that the set of active policies at a given time in the past can be retrieved from the `/policies` endpoint.

-Policies will typically be linked to one or more associated geographies.
+Rules will be linked to one or more associated geographies.
 Geography descriptions (e.g. geofences or lists of street segments) must also be maintained by the Agency indefinitely.
-Policies without specific geographies (global policies) are assumed to apply to the entire service area managed by the Agency.

 Policies should be re-fetched whenever (a) a Policy expires (via its `end_date`), or (b) at an interval specified by the Agency, e.g. "daily at midnight".